nuald/simple-web-benchmark/README.md

 Please use the Scala script
-(using [sbt Script runner](http://www.scala-sbt.org/1.x/docs/Scripts.html#sbt+Script+runner)) to run all the test automatically.
+(using [sbt Script runner](http://www.scala-sbt.org/1.x/docs/Scripts.html#sbt+Script+runner)) from the `suite` directory to run all the tests automatically.

     Usage: scalas run.scala [options] <lang>...